henley-regatta/henley-regatta.github.io/_posts/2023-08-08-InitialHomelyHubExperiences.md

   support's non-existent.~~ Used the telephone option, left a message, got a call back within 2 hours.
 Issue resolved their side, can now log in to account and change settings.
-  - There is no way to tell what temperature the Hot Water tank is currently **at**.
+  - There is no way **for the owner** to tell what the actual temperature of the Hot Water tank is.
+This is, apparently, available along with 20+ other metrics _to the installer_ via a separate app/mode.
+Even post-install.
   - The Temperature Node is a little "black box" and you need to continuously monitor the App to tell if/when it's connected and working.
   - Reconnecting the Node to the Hub is a _massive pain in the arse_ especially